As a mom of quite a few girls (5 to be exact), I used to always hear, “Just wait until they are teens!” Which I think…

-About this time every year many families are praying through their schooling plan for next Fall.
+About this time every year many families are praying through their schooling plan for Fall.
 Though it’s a heavy subject for those in the thick of decision-making, the up-side is we have so many options to choose from!

 Just to name a few possibilities, you could educate your children through the public school you’re zoned for or maybe a different public school.
 You could do a charter school or a private school.
 Then there’s online schooling, homeschooling, or a hybrid option of sorts.
 Not all of these are viable choices for every family’s context, but you probably have at least 2 options to pick from.
 And for that reason, it’s not a bad idea to yearly, open handedly, ask God what’s best for your family.

 Schooling, of course, is a loaded topic, and over simplification helps no one.
-But I’ll state my position simply: All options have potential to be great options.
+Nevertheless I’ll state my position simply: All options have potential to be great options.
 Each family has freedom insofar as they filter their decision through prayer, biblical priorities, and godly motives.
 Which often will lead families in differing directions.

 With that said, here are 10 questions that may help with the filtering process: